Fig Jam

 • Transfer the blended figs to a medium-sized pot.
 Add in the sugar, water, lemon juice, orange zest, and salt.

 • Bring the mixture to a boil, then reduce the heat to a gentle bubble.
-Simmer for about 20 minutes, stirring frequently until the fruit is soft and the juices begin to thicken with a jam-like consistency (see note below.)
+Simmer for about 20 minutes, stirring frequently until the fruit is soft and the juices begin to thicken with a jam-like consistency.

 • Remove from the heat and stir in the vanilla.

-• Carefully spoon the jam into a small clean jar/s, leaving some clearance from the top for expansion.
+• Carefully spoon the jam into a small clean jar, leaving some clearance from the top for expansion.
 Loosely seal with the lid, but don't tighten completely.
-After it's completely cool, you can tighten the lid.
+After it's completely cool, tighten the lid.

 Video